 - 1) Letter of Proxy (dated with applicant's signature); - 2) A photocopy of the applicant's valid student ID card or other valid photo ID.
 (If you are not a current student, your APU student ID card is invalid and will not be accepted.
 Please attach a copy of your passport or other photo ID.) - 3) A photocopy of a photo ID of the proxy (if applying at the office, present the original)

-You have to assign a proxy for any of the following cases: applying and collecting certificates; submitting the Master's Thesis / Report / Case; collecting examination results, etc.
+You have to assign a proxy for any of the following cases: applying and collecting certificates; collecting examination results, etc.